eic/afterburner/README.md

   - eAu \[GeV\]: 110x18, 110x10, 110x5, 41x5
 - One can [the exact beam parameters](https://eicweb.phy.anl.gov/monte_carlo/afterburner/-/blob/main/cpp/afterburner/EicConfigurator.cc) that correspond to EIC CDR tables 3.3, 3.4, 3.5
-- Using `-c/--config` flag one can select a profile:
+- Using `-p/--preset` flag one can select a profile:
-  - 0: High Divergence (higher luminosity) - default,
+  - 0: IP6 High Divergence (higher luminosity) - default,
-  - 1: High Acceptance
+  - 1: IP6 High Acceptance
-  - 2: eAu
+  - 2: IP6 eAu
+  - 3: IP8 High Divergence (higher luminosity) - default,
+  - 4: IP8 High Acceptance
+  - 5: IP8 eAu
 - Crossing angle is given in horizontal and vertical components
   - [Afterburner configuration](https://eicweb.phy.anl.gov/monte_carlo/afterburner/-/blob/main/cpp/afterburner/AfterburnerConfig.hh)

+> (!)
+For now IP8 is a copy of IP6 parameters with 35 mrad crossing angle.
+It will be populated with IP8 own parameters as
+> soon as they are officially published.

 ### Input file requirements